AruniMishra/aws/awsTutorial/AWS.md

 - Use the GetTraceSummaries API to get the list of trace IDs of the application and then retrieve the list of traces using BatchGetTraces API.

 - Using stage variables that can be configured, an API deployment stage can interact with different backend endpoints.
 Users can use API Gateway stage variables to reference a single AWS Lambda function with multiple versions and aliases

+- The following are the Gateway response types which are associated with the HTTP 504 error in API Gateway:

+      INTEGRATION_FAILURE – The gateway response for an integration failed error.
+If the response type is unspecified, this response defaults to the DEFAULT_5XX type.

+      INTEGRATION_TIMEOUT – The gateway response for an integration timed out error.
+If the response type is unspecified, this response defaults to the DEFAULT_5XX type.

 - For the integration timeout, the range is from 50 milliseconds to 29 seconds for all integration types, including Lambda, Lambda proxy, HTTP, HTTP proxy, and AWS integrations. the underlying Lambda function has been running for more than 29 seconds causing the API Gateway request to time out.